AtlasServer-Core/docs/docs/index.md

 - **Process Management**: Start, stop, restart, and monitor your running applications
 - **Real-time Logs**: View application logs directly in the dashboard
 - **Multi-user Support**: Manage access with different user roles and permissions
+- **Command Line Interface**: Manage your server and applications through a powerful CLI
 - **Secure By Design**: Keep your development environment under your control, not in the cloud
 - **Python virtual environment**: Add Python virtual environment auto-detection